Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 [[FAILURE]] A detail message with the failure.

 The [web hooks section](./doc/webhooks.md) contains more information and webhooks samples for Microsoft Teams, Azure Functions, Slack and more.

+###Liveness and readiness probes with kubernetes

+Asp.Net Core Healthchecks becomes really useful to configure our liveness and readiness tests in kubernetes deployments.
+You can read more on the [liveness probes section samples](./doc/kubernetes-liveness.md)

 ## Contributing